-Pancreatitis in children occurs when the pancreas becomes swollen and inflamed.
+Pancreatitis in children, as in adults, occurs when the pancreas becomes swollen and inflamed.

 The pancreas is an organ behind the stomach.